PGA-dev/pgaguitarexp/README.md

  - YouTube links to gear demo vids
  - eventually I will update a great deal of my own knowledge, as a guitar teacher and musician, regarding how musicians can better buy guitar gear, but for now I need to keep it simple.

-## Prospective technology
-- React
-- Node.js for server-side scripting
-- Mongo.db if we get that far and extend into backend course with this project
-- JSX
-- css/SCSS
-- Mostly Vanilla Javascript
-- gitlab for local git editing
-- GitHub repositories
-- Design Guide -- UX will center on the Neon Sign approach, a visual shock and awe

 ## Layout
 - Home Page